Need stains for your experiments?

 Safranin staining for the assessment of the selectivity of wood delignification by White Rot Fungi

 In another research, the safranin staining was used to examine the Cryostat microtome sections of birch wood degraded by white-rot fungi.
 In the experiment, safranin was used in combination with Astra-blue.
 The safranin stained the lignin irrespective of the presence of cellulose, while the Astra-blue dyed the cellulose blue only in the absence of lignin.
 Then, the slides were observed under light microscopy.
 The method provided the researchers with a comfortable and reliable screening procedure to distinguish between fungi degrading cellulose and lignin, and fungi degrading cellulose only.
 The technique offered the understudies a detailed morphological and histological analysis of the plant cells.

 Micro-spectrophotometric quantitation of glycosaminoglycan in articular cartilage sections stained with Safranin O

 The safranin staining has helped the researchers to develop a new micro-spectrophotometric method for quantitation of glycosaminoglycan in cartilage tissues.
 The dye content of the tissues was proportional to the amount of glycosaminoglycan in the cartilage matrix.
-With the help of gas chromatography and thin layer chromatography, the fixed negative charge content in the analyte was determined.
+With the help of gas chromatography and thin-layer chromatography, the fixed negative charge contained in the analyte was determined.
 Safranin staining is the most commonly used method to detect and analyze cell chondrogenesis.